ofsilva1/in28Minutes-first-webapp/README.md

 # in28Minutes-first-webapp
-Walking through the Udemy course "Learn Spring MVC Framework" by in28Minutes.
+Walking through the Udemy course "Spring MVC for Beginners" by in28Minutes.
-Note that course recommends using Java 8 JDK, however coded in Java 11 JDK.
+Note that course uses Java 8 JDK, however coded in Java 11 JDK.
 No issues, however step27 required the following added to the pom.xml as a workaround.

 		<dependency>
   			<groupId>javax.xml.bind</groupId>